Starting school for the first time

 Apply for a reception place at a school in Christchurch

-You can still apply for a reception place at a Christchurch school through us at Dorset Council until the end of July 2019.
+You can still apply for a reception place for a Christchurch school through us at Dorset Council until the end of July 2019.

 Apply for a reception place at a Dorset school

 The closing date for on-time applications for children starting school for the first time in September 2019 was the 15 January 2019.
-We will let you know about outcomes for any application submitted by this date from 16 April 2019.
+We sent outcomes for any application submitted by this date from 16 April 2019.

-Any application made after the 15 January but before the 15 April will be classed as late and will not be considered until after the on-time allocations have been made.
-Outcomes for late applications will be made available from 17 May.
+Any application made after the 15 January but before the 15 April was classed as late.
+Outcomes for late applications were available from 17 May.

 Before you apply:

 - if you live in Dorset (not Bournemouth or Poole), and pay your Council Tax to any Dorset council, apply to us for a Dorset school reception place.
 You can check your local council area

 - if you live in Dorset and pay your Council Tax to any Dorset council and you want to apply for a school place in another local authority area, you still need to apply to us

 - read our parents' guide for information about the different types of schools and how to apply